codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

 * DevOps team to have full permissions to projects tagged with `DevOps`

 **Step 1: Enable Auto-create projects for teams**:
-This option, available as an account-level pipeline setting, avoids the need to create a project for the same team.
+This option, available as an account-level pipeline setting, avoids the need to create a project after creating the team.
 It automatically creates the project:
 * With the same name as the team
 * Adds a tag identical to the team name